 You will have 2 options when selecting a BTEC National Sport course.

-- BTEC Extended Certificate in Sport - 4 units over 6 lessons a week (worth 1 A Level)
+- BTEC National Extended Certificate in Sport - 4 units over 5 lessons a week (worth 1 A Level)

-- BTEC Foundation Diploma in Sport - 7 units over 12 lessons a week (worth 1.5 A Levels)
+- BTEC National Diploma in Sport - 9 units over 10 lessons a week (worth 2 A Levels)

 Both courses last for two years and are assessed by a combination of exam, synoptic question and coursework.
-There are three compulsory units which are assessed externally that both courses must cover:
+There certain compulsory units which are assessed externally that both courses must cover:

 - Unit 1 – Anatomy and Physiology.
 Assessed by an exam at the end of Year 12